NikhilRaj-2003/ec2-lambda-scheduler/README.md

 -----------

 1. Repeat the steps from 1–4 , in the 5th step you need to add a different cron expression for stopping the ec2 instance .
-2. Provide the schedule expression in the “**cron” format .** I have given a cron expression where the EC2 instance must start running at **8:40 pm** of **23 may 2025 .** You can also the cron expression based on your comfort.
+2. Provide the schedule expression in the “**cron” format .** I have given a cron expression where the EC2 instance must stop running at **8:40 pm** of **23 may 2025 .** You can also the cron expression based on your comfort.

 ![eventbridge as lambda Trigger](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*3LH5Xm80jGbndl_Wr-85Ig.png)